edeustace/assets-loader/README.md

 #### Logging
 If you want to see logs from asset loader - make sure you add a logger for 'assets-loader' to your log config.

+### Running production mode

+If you have a created a distributable app using `play dist`, the asset loader will to the following:

+If you have configure the name of the jarfile in the conf - it'll try and find that jar in the lib folder of your distribution.
+If it hasn't been configured it'll try to find the application jar file.
+It presumes that the application jar file is the last jar added to the classpath in the `start` script in the dist folder.

 ### Developing
 Clone the project and run `play`.